Listen to Yungblud's new remix of 24kGoldn's 'City Of Angels'

 This comes after Yungblud was forced to postpone his planned UK tour due to the ongoing coronavirus crisis.
 The run was set to kick off on May 22 at Glasgow’s Barrowland.

-Meanwhile, Yungblud previewed his forthcoming second album with ‘Weird’ last month.
+Meanwhile, Yungblud has previewed his forthcoming second album with ‘Weird’.
 Speaking to NME about the track, the Doncaster artist explained: “I wanted a naivety to the song because this is a coming of age record.”

 Elsewhere in the chat, the singer revealed album two was “done” and that he would begin “rolling it out”.